scikit-tda/ripser.py/paper.md

 ### Source Code
-The source code for Ripser.py is available on github through the Scikit-TDA organization [https://github.com/scikit-tda/Ripser.py][https://github.com/scikit-tda/Ripser.py].
+The source code for Ripser.py is available on Github through the Scikit-TDA organization [https://github.com/scikit-tda/Ripser.py][https://github.com/scikit-tda/Ripser.py].
 The original Ripser library can be found at [https://github.com/Ripser/Ripser/][https://github.com/Ripser/Ripser/]

 # Acknowledgements

 Christoher Tralie was supported by an NSF big data grant DKA-1447491.
 We thank Ulrich Bauer for the original Ripser library and for valuable feedback during development of Ripser.py.
-We also thank various suggestions and bug fixes from Rann Bar-On, Jose Perea, William Guss, and Matija (@mtsch).
+We also thank various suggestions and bug fixes from Jose Perea, William Guss, and Matija (@mtsch).
 Finally, we thank the students of the "Topological Data Analysis and Persistent Homology" workshop in Levico, Italy for beta testing the code.

 # References